-Relevant Assessment Provisions Desi red Outcome DO1 Development is located and designed to mitigate adverse effects on or from neighbouring and proximate land uses.
-Perf ormance Outcome Deemed-to-Satisfy Criteria / Designated Performance Feature PO 4 .1 DTS/DPF 4.1 Development that emits noise (other than music) does not unreasonably impact the amenity of sensitive receivers (or lawfully approved sensitive receivers).
-Noise that affects sensitive receivers achieves the relevant Environment Protection (Noise) Policy criteria.
-PO 4 .2 DTS/DPF 4.2 Areas for the on-site manoeuvring of service and delivery vehicles, plant and equipment, outdoor work spaces (and the like) are designed and sited to not unreasonably impact the amenity of adjacent sensitive receivers (or lawfully approved sensitive receivers) and zones primarily intended to accommodate sensitive receivers due to noise and vibration by adopting techniques including: None are applicable. a) locating openings of buildings and associated services away from the interface with the adjacent sensitive receivers and zones primarily intended to accommodate sensitive receivers b) when sited outdoors, locating such areas as far as practicable from adjacent sensitive receivers and zones primarily intended to accommodate sensitive receivers c) housing plant and equipment within an enclosed structure or acoustic enclosure d) providing a suitable acoustic barrier between the plant and / or equipment and the adjacent sensitive receiver boundary or zone.
+Relevant Assessment Provisions Desired Outcome DO1 Development is located and designed to mitigate adverse effects on or from neighbouring and proximate land uses.
+Performance Outcome Deemed-to-Satisfy Criteria / Designated Performance Feature PO 4.1 DTS/DPF 4.1 Development that emits noise (other than music) does no unreasonably impact the amenity of sensitive receivers (of lawfully approved sensitive receivers).
+PO 4.2 DTS/DPF 4.2 Areas for the on-site manoeuvring of service and delivery vehicles, plant and equipment, outdoor work spaces (and the like) are designed and sited to not unreasonably impact the amenity of adjacent sensitive receivers (or lawfully approved sensitive receivers) and zones primarily intended to accommodate sensitive receivers due to noise and vibration by adopting techniques including: a) locating openings of buildings and associated services away from the interface with the adjacent sensitive receivers and zones primarily intended to accommodate sensitive receivers b) when sited outdoors, locating such areas as far as practicable from adjacent sensitive receivers and zones primarily intended to accommodate sensitive receivers c) housing plant and equipment within an enclosed structure or acoustic enclosure d) providing a suitable acoustic barrier between the plant and / or equipment and the adjacent sensitive receiver boundary or zone.